The Team at Freeborn Wellness

 She enjoys spending spare time with her husband and friends kayaking, BBQ get togethers, and looks forward to seeing much more of Washington.
 “Having lived in many parts of the country, the Pacific Northwest is absolutely the best!”

 Simply said, Kerissa likes to help people, which is why she is the face at the front door!
 She loves to be the first person the patients see when they walk in and it makes her feel good to do something to make their day just a little better.
 When it comes to organization, Kerissa is the gal.
-If she can’t be found at the front desk she is probably revamping a filling system, which reduces the time it takes to file paperwork in charts.
+If she can’t be found at the front desk she is probably revamping a filing system, which reduces the time it takes to file paperwork in charts.
 This has greatly helped with the productivity and efficiency in our office.
 Kerissa is a very introverted extrovert.
 She enjoys camping, hiking, boating, and many more outdoor activities.
-At the same time, she also really enjoys just curling up on the couch with her dog, Winnie, and watching true crime documentaries for days on end.
+At the same time, she also really enjoys just curling up on the couch with her husband Randy and dog, Winnie, and watching true crime documentaries for days on end.

 Joi “Job of Injury”